 The added preservatives and sometimes even artificial coloring makes it my least favorite option.

-reshly pressed lime juice tastes downright acidic.
+Freshly pressed lime juice tastes downright acidic.
 While this sourness is what we're looking for in a cocktail, sometimes aged lime juice will make your cocktail even better.
 But let me explain.

-Therefore, your juice won't taste bitter, but the Limonin balances some of the harsh acidic notes of fresh lime juice.
+Thus, overall, the juice won't taste bitter, but the Limonin balances some of the harsh acidic notes of fresh lime juice.

 As a result, aged lime juice has a way rounder flavor profile.
 Also, the cocktails you create with it will have a rounder, more mellow taste.